Different types of website attacks and prevention ways

 A brute force attack is one of the simplest forms of website attack, it is also known as a password attack, The hacker simply tries different combinations of usernames and passwords randomly and repeatedly until it logs into the user’s account.
 It is hard to do manually, so hackers use different software to perform this attack.

-Prevention way: Use a strong password combined with uppercase and lowercase letters, numbers, and symbols.
-Don't use a default username or a username match with your email address, try a bit different.
+Use a strong password combined with uppercase and lowercase letters, numbers, and symbols.
+Don't use a default username or a username that matches your email address, try a bit different.

 9. TCP SYN flood attack